-Schedule your most difficult learning and creative tasks for early in the day.

-Do routine tasks later in the day.

-On your days off, use the mornings for studying and homework.
+During Instruction or Activities Schedule your most difficult learning and creative tasks for early in the day.
+Working on Assignments or Independent Tasks Do routine tasks later in the day.
+Preparing for Tests or Presentations On your days off, use the mornings for studying and homework.